 One of the most ingenious aspects of “True Colours” is the universality of its message.
 The song is about accepting someone as exactly who they are and who they were meant to be.
 It is about true love; which is welcoming and protective and reassuring and warm.
 “True Colours” can be sung by parents toward children, husbands toward wives (and vice versa), friends toward friends and so on.
 It is a song about being seen.
 Truly seen.
 And loved for it.

 I had the privilege of seeing Cyndi Lauper open for Cher in Toronto about fifteen years ago or so.
-It is not a stretch to say that Keri and I were among the only straight people in the entire audience.
 Both Cyndi Lauper and Cher have a huge following in the LGBTQ community and the love and respect flowed both ways that night.
 “True Colours” is one of the most revered songs by this community and has come to be paired with the iconic rainbow flag as the true manifestation of this song’s title.
 For those who may not be aware, the original eight colours of the Pride Flag stood for: Pink: Sexuality, Red: Life, Orange: Healing, Yellow: Sunlight, Green: Nature, Turquoise: Art, Indigo: Harmony and Violet: Soul.
 When you look at these colour meanings, it is easy to see how they help form the core characteristics of any self-actualized human.
 The message of “True Colours” being that regardless of how much of each colour we possess, we are all beautiful and worthy of acceptance and of love.
-That is one powerful message and, it all started with the title track of an album by a funky girl with crazy hair of her own.
+That is one powerful message that all started with the title track of an album by a funky girl with crazy hair of her own.
 So, spend a few minutes of time today and think good thoughts about someone who would welcome your kind regard.
 That is how we bring sunlight into the darkness.
 Have a wonderful day.

 Cyndi Lauper has her own wonderful website that can be accessed by clicking on the link here.